inspec/inspec/www/tutorial/README.md

 To generate content for the tutorial, update the tutorial.yml and/or commands.yml file and run `bundle exec rake update_demo` from the root of inspec project.
+ ** The github-markdown gem is causing some problems with this right now.
+Please run the ruby file directly for the moment:
+ `ruby tasks/command_simulator.rb`

-This will create/update two json files (commands.json and instructions.json)
+This will create/update three json files (commands.json, instructions.json, extra_commands.json)
-and the .txt files for the app/responses/ directory (generated from the commands included in the tutorial.yml)
+and the .txt files for the app/responses/ directory (generated from the commands included in the tutorial.yml) Those are the files required by the app to create the demo content.

 ----------------------------------------------------------